GARDEN ROOM DESIGN & BUILD /

 Composite cladding comes in a variety of colours including oak, walnut, stone and granite.

-Maintenance-free Cedral panels are a great budget option for anyone who wants a good-looking modern finish without the hassle of having to treat it regularly.
+Maintenance-free Cedral panels are a great option for anyone who wants a good-looking modern finish without the hassle of having to treat it regularly.

 One of the benefits of Cedral